krbz999/babonus/README.md

 - Spell Schools: to filter the bonus to only apply if the item is a spell belonging to one of the given spell schools.
 This only shows up if 'spell' is included in Item Types above.
 - Weapons: to filter the bonus to only apply if the item is a weapon with one of these base weapon types, such as 'battleaxe' or 'blowgun'.
 This only shows up if 'weapon' is included in Item Types above.
 - Properties: to filter the bonus to only apply if the item is a weapon that has at least one of the required weapon properties (if any) while having none of the unfit properties (if any).
 This only shows up if 'weapon' is included in Item Types above.

+# API
+An API can be accessed at `game.modules.get("babonus").api`.
+The methods are currently:
+- `getBonusIds(object)` returns the ids of all bonuses on the document (actor, item, effect).
+- `findBonus(object, id)` returns a 3-dimensional array with the bonus type, identifier, and the attributes of a bonus with the given id on the document.
+- `deleteBonus(object, id)` deletes the bonus with the given id on the document.
+- `copyBonus(original, other, id)` copies a bonus with the given id from one document to another.
+- `moveBonus(original, other, id)` copies a bonus with the given id from one document to another, then deletes the original bonus.
+- `toggleBonus(object, id, state)` enables or disabled a bonus, or sets it to state (true or false).
+- `findEmbeddedDocumentsWithBonuse(actor)` returns an object with two arrays containing items and effects on the given actor that have a bonus.
+- `changeBonusId(object, oldId, newId)` changes the identifier of the bonus with the given id on the document to the new id.
+- `findTokensInRangeOfAura(object, id)` returns all token documents that are in range of an aura with the given id on the document.
+- `openBabonusWorkshop(object)` opens the Build-a-Bonus workshop for the given document.